Shagens/Budget-Me/README.md

 ## USER STORY

-AS AN avid traveler
+- AS AN often spender
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling Acceptance Criteria
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am spending money.

 ## DESCRIPTION

-We want a site that allows users to track budget and expenses, online and offline.
+- We want a site that allows users to track budget and expenses, online and offline.

 ## FINAL PRODUCT